xia-fr/xmonad-config/README.md

-# xmonad + gnome config (for Ubuntu 20.04 LTS)
+# xmonad + gnome config (for Ubuntu 24.04 LTS)

 ## Getting Started

-We begin here with a fresh install of Ubuntu 20.04 LTS.
-After doing some basic updating of packages, etc., we just need to install some things to get going with xmonad + gnome.
+Start with a fresh install of Ubuntu 24.04 LTS.

 ### Installing xmonad and related things